dvherk/openshiftlab/README.md

 ![](./MediaFolder/media/image3.jpg)

-CHALLENGE -1: Deploy Openshift on azure
+CHALLENGE -1: Deploy Openshift on Azure
 ======================================

 OpenShift, leverages multiple Azure services such as VM *extensions*, Azure disks, and *Key vaults...* to provide an Enterprise grade offering for customers who would like to containerize and manage their applications, without investing long time and hard effort configuring and integrating various tools.

-OpenShift offers another alternative to multiple CaaS (container as a service) solutions available on Azure, such as *Azure container service, Azure service fabric* and *Pivotal* from *CloudFoundry*...
+OpenShift offers an alternative to other CaaS (container as a service) solutions available on Azure, such as *Azure Kubernetes Service*, *Azure Container Service, Azure Service Fabric*, *Docker Enterprise* or *Pivotal* from *CloudFoundry*...

 ![](./MediaFolder/media/image4.png)